lestece/BIM-Dance-Studio/README.md

 - __AmIResponsive__: used for capturing a screenshot of how the website look on different screen sizes (screenshot that introduces this README file)
 - __TinyPNG__: used for compressing and optimizing all of the images used in the website
 - __Befunky.com__: used for resizing all of the images

-[Back to top ↑](TESTING.md/#bim-dance-studio-testing)
+- __GoogleMaps__: sued for embedding the location map at the end of the homepage through an iframe [Back to top ↑](TESTING.md/#bim-dance-studio-testing)

 ## 6. CREDITS